 * We do not suggest using a Chrome browser derivative.
 While there is nothing to suggest that they are insecure or not of impeccable quality, there are too many of them for us to test or condone.
 Google is the primary developer of Chrome, so their patches and updates are going to be most current in their browsers.
 Important and timely security updates may be missing from a Chrome browser derivative.

-All of the official Google Chrome browsers will no longer allow the installation of the “Options (Full Version)” extension on your Windows machines as of May 13, 2015, or OSX machines as of July 2015.
+All of the official Google Chrome browsers will no longer allow the installation of the “Options (Full Version)” extension on your Windows machines as of May 13, 2015, or macOS machines as of July 2015.

 We have no control over this.
 It is something that Google implementing, not us.